oakes/iglu/README.md

 ## Introduction

 A Clojure and ClojureScript library for turning data into GLSL shaders for use by OpenGL and WebGL.
 Currently a work in progress.
+See [the dynadocs](https://oakes.github.io/iglu/) to learn how to use it.

 ## Development